marifyo/fggcosha/_posts/2015-05-09-may-meeting-recap.md

 ---
 layout: post
 title: "May Meeting Recap"
+author: ify_obi
-description: "Read the short recap of our meeting on May 9, 2015."
+excerpt: "Read the short recap of our meeting on May 9, 2015."
 modified: 2015-05-09
 tags: [fggc osha alumni, meeting recap]
 comments: true